KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_update.md

 ---
-title: 'kittycad update'
+title: "kittycad update"
-excerpt: 'Update the current running binary to the latest version.'
+excerpt: "Update the current running binary to the latest version."
+layout: manual
 ---

 Update the current running binary to the latest version.